Miasma theory: China

 In China, miasma (瘴氣 (Zhàngqì); alternative names 瘴毒, 瘴癘) is an old concept of illness, used extensively by ancient Chinese local chronicles and works of literature.
 Miasma has different names in Chinese culture.
-Most of the explanations of miasma refer to it as a kind of sickness, or poison gas.
+Most of the explanations of miasma refer to it as a kind of sickness or poison gas.

 The ancient Chinese thought that miasma was related to the environment of parts of Southern China.
-The miasma was thought to be caused by the heat, moisture and the dead air in the Southern Chinese mountains.
-They thought that insects' waste polluted the air, the fog, and the water, and the virgin forest harbored a great environment for miasma to occur.
+The miasma was thought to be caused by the heat, moisture, and dead air in the Southern Chinese mountains.
+They thought that insects' waste polluted the air, the fog, and the water, and the untouched forest harbored a great environment for miasma to occur.

 In descriptions by ancient travelers, soldiers, or local officials (most of them are men of letters) of the phenomenon of miasma, fog, haze, dust, gas, or poison geological gassing were always mentioned.
 The miasma was thought to have caused a lot of diseases such as the cold, influenza, heat strokes, malaria, or dysentery.
 In the medical history of China, malaria had been referred to by different names in different dynasty periods.
 Poisoning and psittacosis were also called miasma in ancient China because they did not accurately understand the cause of disease.

-In the Sui dynasty, doctor Chao Yuanfang mentioned miasma in his book On Pathogen and Syndromes (諸病源候論).
+In the Sui dynasty (581–618 CE), doctor Chao Yuanfang mentioned miasma in his book On Pathogen and Syndromes (諸病源候論).
 He thought that miasma in Southern China was similar to typhoid fever in Northern China.
 However, in his opinion, miasma was different from malaria and dysentery.
 In his book, he discussed dysentery in another chapter, and malaria in a single chapter.
 He also claimed that miasma caused various diseases, so he suggested that one should find apt and specific ways to resolve problems.

 The concept of miasma developed in several stages.
-First, before the Western Jin dynasty, the concept of miasma was gradually forming; at least, in the Eastern Han dynasty, there was no description of miasma.
+First, before the Western Jin dynasty, the concept of miasma was gradually forming; at least, in the Eastern Han dynasty, no description of miasma had been given.
 During the Eastern Jin, large numbers of northern people moved south, and miasma was then recognized by men of letters and nobility.
 After the Sui and the Tang dynasty, scholars-bureaucrats sent to be the local officials recorded and investigated miasma.
 As a result, the government became concerned about the severe cases and the causes of miasma by sending doctors to the areas of epidemic to research the disease and heal the patients.
-In the Ming dynasty and Qing dynasty, versions of local chronicles record different miasma in different places.
+In the Ming dynasty and Qing dynasty, versions of local chronicles record different miasmata in different places.

-However, Southern China was highly developed in the Ming and Qing dynasties.
+Southern China was highly developed, though, in the Ming and Qing dynasties.
 The environment changed rapidly, and after the 19th century, western science and medical knowledge were introduced into China, and people knew how to distinguish and deal with the disease.
 The concept of miasma therefore faded out due to the progress of medicine in China.